-DISCUSSION
+5. DISCUSSION

-The results demonstrate our semi-automated, interactive individual feature tracking methodology for image-based ice velocity measurement, as a complementary approach to the fully automated image-pair matching commonly used with satellite data (e.g. Heid & Kääb, 2012).
+The results demonstrate our semi-automated, interactive individual feature tracking methodology for image-based ice velocity measurement, as a complementary approach to the fully automated image-pair matching commonly used with satellite data (e.g. Heid and Kääb, 2012).
 Whereas automated techniques work well when image changes are dominated by ice flow, interactive approaches should be considered when image variations are complex (e.g. from surface melting).

+5.1.
 Good features to track

 With automated tracking techniques, the use of natural features for image registration and velocity estimation can give problems due to variations in their image texture through time.
 In the Sólheimajökull dataset, static features on the surrounding cliffs were too affected by illumination changes and varying snow conditions to enable reliable tracking for image registration.
 However, features on the horizon proved suitable, even though the saturated or near-constant brightness values in the sky give no useful areas of image texture for cross-correlation.
-Thus, the correlation signal is reliant on the sharp contrast at the horizon and, to give good localisation in both x and y directions, in any regions used the horizon should not be highly linear (Figure 5a).
+Thus, the correlation signal is reliant on the sharp contrast at the horizon and, to give good localisation in both x- and y-directions; in any regions used the horizon should not be highly linear (Fig. 5a).

 Much of the recent work on glacier feature tracking has relied on heavily crevassed surfaces to provide the image texture required.
 The surface of Sólheimajökull is much more varied, with image texture also presented by features such as volcanic tephra layers, cones and thrust planes.
-Care has to be taken to select appropriate features to track - i.e. features that were not only persistent through the image sequence, but where feature movement is also representative (or as representative as possible) of surface displacement.
-Features such as those representing thrust planes must be avoided when surface melt rate is not negligible with respect to ice movement, because calculated velocities would otherwise reflect a combination of glacial motion and melt-back along the reverse inclined plane.
+Care must be taken to select appropriate features to track, i.e. features that are not only persistent through the image sequence, but whose movement is also representative (or as representative as possible) of surface displacement.
+Features such as those representing thrust planes must be avoided when surface melt rate is not negligible with respect to ice movement, because calculated velocities will otherwise reflect a combination of glacial motion and meltback along the reverse inclined plane.

+5.2.
 Interactive individual point tracking or automated image-pair matching?

-For guiding decisions on which approach to use for a given image sequence, the durations over which successful tracking can be carried out can be compared to the anticipated duration required for a given signal to noise ratio (i.e. a ratio of pixel displacement representing ice motion, to apparent pixel displacement due to other factors).
-To estimate the number of image intervals, i, to achieve a specific signal to noise ratio, SNR, we can consider the mean expected image displacement per image interval, d, and the overall image measurement error (Equation 1), which comprises both error in the image feature measurement, σ_m , and the image registration, σ_r :
+For guiding decisions on which approach to use for a given image sequence, the durations over which successful tracking can be carried out can be compared with the anticipated duration required for a given signal-to-noise ratio (SNR, i.e. a ratio of pixel displacement representing ice motion, to apparent pixel displacement due to other factors).
+To estimate the number of image intervals, i, to achieve a specificSNR we can consider the mean expected image displacement per image interval, d, and the overall image measurement error (Eqn (1)), which comprises both error in the image feature measurement, σ_m , and the image registration, σ_r :

-$$i = \frac{SNR \times \sqrt{\sigma_m^2 + \sigma_r^2}}{d}$$ 2).
+$$i = \frac{SNR \times \sqrt{\sigma{\rm m}^2 + \sigma{\rm r}^2}}{d}.$$ (2)